 Had a very rough day at work and seriously thought about quitting and sailing away!
 Not going to happen today.
 I need the second pension available to me when I'm 55.
 Plus I need a larger boat.

 What will be a huge help is just getting away from our consumer driven society!
-Cruising by its very nature is a frugal lifestyle, I mean, you only have so much room on board to hoard (Hee, hee, board and hoard rhyme) your purchases.
+Cruising by its very nature is a frugal lifestyle, I mean, you only have so much room on board to hoard (

 One flaw in that is that both the wife and I are voracious readers.
 We love our books.
 Maybe Kindle or some other electronic reader will help us out, we'll see.